charvijain12/VeriKYC/README.md

 # VeriKYC: Robust KYC Verification Platform 🌍

 VeriKYC is a web application designed to streamline the Know Your Customer (KYC) verification process for banking and financial institutions.
-It utilizes machine learning techniques to authenticate customers using their valid government-issued ID and real-time face recognition.
+It utilizes machine learning techniques to authenticate customers using their valid government-issued ID and real-time face recognition

 ## Demo Video 📹